How Far have Uninsured Americans Come Since Michael Moore’s “Sicko”

 Moore references this information in the film a couple of times.
 It comes from a 2000 report from the World Health Organization.
 The report placed the United States health care system right after Costa Rica’s.

-At the time of its release the report stirred up controversy in the United States with experts of all stripes calling it inaccurate and accusing the WHO of using misleading information to compile the report.
+At the time of its release, the report stirred up controversy in the United States with experts of all stripes calling it inaccurate and accusing the WHO of using misleading information to compile the report.
 In their subsequent reports following the outcry over, the WHO has declined to rerank the systems.
-So this statistic does not seem likely change any time soon.
+So this statistic does not seem likely to change any time soon.

 Single Payer Health care